Lower back stretch routine plus Anterior pelvic tilt advice [Update 2020]

 4. Spinal Stretch

 This one is a personal favorite.
 Starting on the floor, legs are stretched.
 With your right arm stretched to the right, lift your right knee and move it across your left knee.
 Contract your abs before bringing your knee up and over the leg.
 Repeat with the other leg.
-If you have someone who can assist you, they can put some pressure simultaneously to your knee and shoulder for a little more intense of a stretch.
+If you have someone who can assist you, they can put some pressure simultaneously to your knee and shoulder to make the stretch a little more intense.
 Hold for 20 to 30 seconds each side and repeat 2-3 times.

 Pretty self-explanatory and a nice follow-up to the pose above.
 Begin by lying with your back on the floor.
 Grasp each knee, or both knees together, and pull them to your chest.
 Hold for 10-15 seconds, and repeat 2-3 times.